Benign Prostatic Hyperplasia B028

 Brief description

-Benign prostatic hyperplasia (BPH) is an enlargement of the prostate gland, which is located at the base of the bladder (in men only).
-It results in symptoms relating to obstruction to urinary flow.
-It is a very common condition in older men.
+Benign prostatic hyperplasia (BPH) is a non-cancerous enlargement of the prostate gland, which is located at the base of the bladder (in men only).
+This condition is common in older men and results in urinary symptoms.

 Confirming the diagnosis